 The New Worcester Spy is an online news and literary magazine founded and edited by the students of Worcester State University.

-As of Spring 2019, we hold weekly meetings in Sullivan 305 at 3PM.
 Feel free to join us for a meeting!

 Founded in 2011, we provide readers with journalistic coverage of the Worcester community, campus life, and fascinating individuals of Greater Worcester, as well as a selection of fiction, poetry, memoir, creative nonfiction, photographs, and videos.